Role of the Board of Directors

 - Actively engage in the planning and oversight of the agency’s budget

-To learn more about how you can become a Board member, please contact: Suzanne Dubus, CEO, Jeanne Geiger Crisis Center, email@example.com, or David Davies, chair of the Board Development Committee, at (978) 465-5014 or firstname.lastname@example.org.
+To learn more about how you can become a Board member, please contact: Suzanne Dubus, CEO, Jeanne Geiger Crisis Center, firstname.lastname@example.org, or Annalisa Campanile, chair of the Board Development Committee, at email@example.com.